unlocomqx/addons-docs/docs/src/productdesigner/07-downloads.md

 ```

 ::: tip
-Make sure to insert the above line after the `<?php` tag
+Make sure to insert this line after the `<?php` tag
 :::